dojo/docs/dojo/provide.rst

 Usage
 =====

-dojo.provide is an integral part of Dojo's module system and its loader. dojo.provide() tells the loader that the a module has been provided for the given name.
+dojo.provide is an integral part of Dojo's module system and its loader. dojo.provide() tells the loader that the module has been provided for the given name.
 It also creates a JavaScript object for the name.

 This code example is for a my/module.js file.
 Note the convention of placing the dojo.provide call before dojo.require calls.